charliecalvert/CloudNotes/Assignments/Git/GitIgnoreTest.md

 ## Fresh Version of Repository

+Bofore you do anything else, push the work in the working version of your repository.
+That would normally be the version in your **~/Git** directory.

 It should be clear to you that we commonly create files or directories such as **node_modules** or **bundle.js** that we don't want to check in.
 In other words, the existence of these files in our view of our repository is not a mistake.
 The mistake is to check them in.
 In other words, if we see them on our hard drive, that is normal, but if we see them in our repository on GitHub, that is a problem.

 What we need, therefore, is a clean view of our repository.
 We need a copy of our repository other than the one we work in.
 Let's create one in a **temp** directory.